yashn1998/Web_Scraping-project-of-top-rated-movies-from-imdb-website/README.md

 Web scraping refers to the process of automatically extracting data from websites.
 IMDb (Internet Movie Database) is a popular website that provides information about movies, TV shows, actors, and more.
-Web scraping of IMDb can be done using Python or other programming languages.
+Web scraping of IMDb can be done using Python.

 To perform web scraping on IMDb, you can follow these general steps: